-Aesthetically it’s a little more muscular than the standard Octavia, with tougher protective cladding, underbody guards and re-styled bumpers, but it’s the added grip and 33mm higher ride height that have impressed critics.
+Aesthetically it’s a little more muscular than the standard Octavia, with tougher protective cladding, underbody guards and re-styled bumpers, but it’s the added grip and higher ride height.

-It can tow up to 2,000kg, and although it lacks the hill-hold or descent control of the 4×4 Skoda Yeti, reviewers say it handles rough and slippery terrain even more smoothly than its boxier cousin.
-Its all-wheel-drive technology uses with the same fifth-generation Haldex clutch as the Yeti, so there’s plenty of traction for when you need it most, without having a permanently connected 4×4 system hurting your fuel economy.
+It can tow up to 2,000kg, and although it lacks the hill-hold or descent control of some 4×4 cars it handles rough and slippery terrain even more smoothly than its boxier cousin.
+Its all-wheel-drive technology is the same as in the Yeti, so there’s plenty of traction for when you need it most, without having a permanently connected 4×4 system hurting your fuel economy.